gatsbyjs/gatsby/text/0010-gatsby-docs-localization.md

 ## Detailed Design

-The translations will be done in the [same monorepo](https://github.com/gatsbyjs/gatsby) as the rest of the Gatsby documentation and code.
+The translations will be done on GitHub using Markdown files, in separate repos per translation, similar to [React](https://github.com/reactjs/es.reactjs.org) and [Vue](https://github.com/vuejs/jp.vuejs.org).
 Additional tooling, automation, and documentation will be made to ensure that the languages stay up-to-date and to maintain translation quality.

 ### Overview of Changes

 The following things need to be created:

 * [ ] A bot to track changes to the English docs and create pull requests
-* [ ] Script to aid in verifying translation accuracy
+* [ ] Script/linters to aid in verifying translation accuracy
 * [ ] Script to set up a new language
 * [ ] Documentation for how to start a new language translation and how to contribute translations
 * [ ] A prioritized list of pages to translate

 There are several changes to the repo that need to be made in order to support localization:

-* [ ] Move all text strings in `/www` to `/docs` so they can be translated: https://github.com/gatsbyjs/gatsby/issues/17758
+* [ ] Move all text strings in `/www` to YAML files so they can be translated: https://github.com/gatsbyjs/gatsby/issues/17758
-* [ ] Create a `translations/` directory
 * [ ] Make routes such as `/docs` redirect to `/en/docs`
+* [ ] Plugin to pull in translated content from different repos
 * [ ] Support routes for translations (such as `/es/docs`)
 * [ ] Support for right-to-left languages
 * [ ] Support for language-specific fonts